 The next thing is figuring out how to get all of those things that are traditionally served as a sauce over top or a vegetable on the side.
 Keep reading and I’ll tell you what I did.

 I sliced a big russet potato and a sweet potato thin on a mandolin slicer, tossed them in olive oil, salt and pepper, and baked them on a sheet tray lined with parchment paper in the oven at 400° for 20 minutes or until they are lightly browned and cooked.
+You know potatoes go great with beef and they are going to be amazing on this roast beef sandwich.
 See where I’m goin yet?
 The next thing I did was sliced 2 shallots really thin on that same mandolin and also placed them on a sheet tray lined with parchment paper.

 In a bowl I whisked together some balsamic vinegar, sugar and a bit of olive oil and brushed the shallots before baking them in the oven at 400° for 25 minutes.
 I also went back and basted the shallots every 6 to 7 minutes or so with the balsamic mixture to help intensify the flavor and to caramelize.
 This also allowed me to kill two birds with one stone.
 Remember I said beef goes great with balsamic and onions, well I just paired them up.

 While there are a few more things on this roast beef sandwich, I wanted to mainly talk about the ingredients that require work, like this horseradish cream.
 So the last thing we are going to look at is the sauce that goes on it.
 It has a bit going on, but dang is it worth it.
 Ready?!
 Mayo, sour cream, cream cheese, fresh grated horseradish, chiffonade basil, chopped chives, parmesan cheese, salt and pepper, and Worcestershire sauce.
 Deep breath.